Neloy-SWE/BMI-Calculator/README.md

 # BMI Calculator

 This is a simple mobile application that can calculate Body Mass Index.
-I have tried to work on theme in this project.
+Main purpose of this project is working on theme.

 ## Technologies:
 1. Flutter.
 2. Dart.

+## Packages:
+1. provider